XD-DENG/Spark-practice/README.md

  u'"2015-12-12","13:42:35",2077876,"3.2.2","i386","mingw32","UsingR","2.0-5","CZ",1',
  u'"2015-12-12","13:42:01",266724,"3.2.2","i386","mingw32","gridExtra","2.0.0","CZ",1']
 ```

 We can also take samples randomly with `takeSample` method.
 With `takeSample` method, we can give three arguments and need to give at least two of them.
-They are "if replacement", "number of samples", and "seed" (optional).
+They are `if replacement`, `number of samples`, and `seed` (optional).

 ```python
 >>> raw_content.takeSample(True, 5, 3)
 [u'"2015-12-12","16:41:22",18773,"3.2.3","x86_64","mingw32","evaluate","0.8","US",10935',